 Colorado School of Mines (Company B) is part of the thirteen school Army Buffalo Battalion, with The University of Colorado at Boulder being the host school.
-All Colorado School of Mines Army ROTC classes are taught on the CSM campus, and cadets from Colorado Christian University and Red Rocks Community College may attend ROTC classes at Mines.
-View Army ROTC course offerings.
-Find out about Army ROTC scholarships.
+All Colorado School of Mines Army ROTC classes are taught on the CSM campus.
 Explore the exciting Army careers that are offered to our future leaders!

-Air Force Detachment 105, consists of thirteen schools, with The University of Colorado at Boulder serving as our Partnership Host.
+Air Force Detachment 105, consists of thirteen metro area schools, with The University of Colorado at Boulder serving as the Detachment Host.
 Some Air Force ROTC classes are taught on the CSM campus, and the entire Detachment gathers at UCB for weekly Lead Labs.
-View the AF ROTC course description here.
-You may also view AF ROTC course requirements and frequently asked questions about the program within Detachment 105.
-There are many Air Force ROTC scholarship opportunities available.
-Explore the exciting Air Force Careers that are available!
+Explore the exciting Air Force careers that are available!

 History of Military Science at Colorado School of Mines

 In 1919, with the War Department authorization, Colorado School of Mines became one of the first four colleges in the United States to establish a reserve officers training corps (ROTC).
 The first CSM ROTC graduating class commissioned in 1921.